dshills/goauto/README.md

 >"What makes you so ashamed of being a grownup?" - The War Doctor

 ## Overview
+**NOTE** There have been a number of changes to the internals and the API since first release.
+The API should now be approaching stable.

 Task automation for grownups.
 GoAuto is a package that makes building a native executable tailored to a specific work flow, simple.

 Here is a complete example of a Go build process triggered by any source file in a project changing.